Sloq/Connect/docs/README.md

 ## Things accomplished over the weekend

- - Attempted to learn new technologies, went through tutorials
+ - Attempted to learn new technologies, went through tutorialsx

  - Decided and allocated what type of work to each individual